ECTS

 Faculty of Science

--Study of weight and thermal homeostasis in relation to a dysfunctional model: obesity, by examining the energy balance with food intake and energy expenditure, comprising basic metabolism, physical activity and adaptive thermogenesis (AT), and their respective regulation.
+-Study of weight and thermal homeostasis in relation to a model of dysfunction: obesity.
+To this end, we will examine energy balance in terms of food intake and energy expenditure, comprising basal metabolism, physical activity, and adaptive thermogenesis (AT), and their respective regulation.

--Study of biological rhythms, by describing the nature and properties of biological rhythms (ultradian, circadian and infradian), describing endogenous circadian oscillators, and detailing the molecular mechanisms of circadian clocks.
+-Study of biological rhythms, via the description of the nature and properties of biological rhythms (ultradian, circadian, and infradian), the description of endogenous circadian oscillators, and a detailed presentation of the molecular mechanisms of circadian clocks.

 -Study of the different stages and physiological principles of breathing.
-Theoretical teaching will be complemented by tutorials (TD)TD sessions are based on document studies and analysis of scientific articles in English.
-The choice of scientific material is designed to demonstrate the interaction of the various themes covered, and hence the concept of integrative physiology.
+Theoretical teaching will be supplemented by tutorials.
+Tutorials are based on document studies and the analysis of scientific articles in English.
+The choice of different scientific materials aims to show the interaction between the various topics covered and thus the concept of integrative physiology.

 Functional exploration and translational research